antrea-io/antrea/docs/network-policy.md

 enforced.
 The "Application" tier carries the lowest precedence, and any ClusterNetworkPolicy without a `tier` name set in its spec, will be associated with the "Application" tier.
-Even though the policies associated with the "Application" tier carry lowest precedence amongst all the tiers, they are still evaluated before K8s NetworkPolicies.
+Even though the policies associated with the "Application" tier carry the lowest precedence amongst all the tiers, they are still evaluated before K8s NetworkPolicies.
 Thus, admin created tiered policies have a higher precedence over developer created K8s NetworkPolicies.